ankitk2109/Projects/Opinionator & SentiCorp Analyzer/README.md

-# Sentiment Analysis

-### Following Tasks are performed.
-Also the accuracy is measured by removing stop words, normalizing, changing classifier and Increasing training set.

-**Task1.
-Human Ratings Task:**
+# Opinionator & SentiCorp Analyzer

+## Opinionator: Human Rater Task

-a)Get 3 opinion about the phone.
+a)Get 3 opinion(let say about there phones).

 b)Get 3 different raters to rate these comments as positive, negative, neutral or can’t-say.

 c)Take a 3 x 3 matrix and find the inter-rater reliability between your 3 raters using Kappa.

-d)If we want to get the correlation between raters (using Pearson’s rho) what should we do?

-Ans.
-Below are the opinions of three different people about there phone: op1 = "Audio from this phone is merely OK and this seems to be a side-effect of having basically no room for speakers."
+Below are the opinions of three different people about there phone:

+op1 = "Audio from this phone is merely OK and this seems to be a side-effect of having basically no room for speakers."

 op2 = "The S Pen is the true headline feature for the Note series and it is pretty much the only flagship around that lets you draw and take notes with a pen on the display."